Paul-P01/socialsignin/readme.md

 There is a live example of the page running here (http://socialsignin.powerloop.co.uk/rsa.html)

-This running example is based on the BBC list of feeds and will add BBC Technology and BBC Sc-Tech if no other feeds are found in local storage.
+This running example is based on the BBC list of feeds and will add BBC Technology and BBC Sci-Tech if no other feeds are found in local storage.

 The gridwork and cards are now styled using flexbox rather than the masonry.js library.